smart-data-models/incubated/WaterNetworkManagement/Simulation/SimulationResult/doc/spec.md

-# Simulation
+# Simulation Result

 ## Description
-This entity contains an harmonised description of a generic simulation made for the Water Network Management domain.
+This entity contains an harmonised description of a generic result of a simulation made for the Water Network Management domain.
 This entity is primarily associated with the water network management vertical and related IoT applications.

 ## Data Model